Jump to content

 Content Plans enable you to gather everything you need to figure out how to win in writing before you start writing

-A proposal content plan takes an annotated outline even further and gives it some structure to maximize your win probability.
+A proposal content plan takes an annotated outline even further to maximize your win probability.
 It turns your annotated outline into a methodology by accounting for:

 • What topics must be addressed and in what sequence